-Click HERE for more information regarding disclosure by companies.
+Click HERE for more information regarding disclosure and ongoing reporting by issuers.

-Investors should be aware that an issuer will no longer be required to file an annual report if the earliest of the following events occurs:
+Investors should be aware that a company will no longer be required to file an annual report if the earliest of the following events occurs:

-(1) the issuer is required to file reports under Exchange Act Sections 13(a) or 15(d);
+(1) the company is required to file reports under Exchange Act Sections 13(a) or 15(d);

-(2) the issuer has filed at least one annual report and has fewer than 300 holders of record;
+(2) the company has filed at least one annual report and has fewer than 300 holders of record;

-(3) the issuer has filed at least three annual reports and has total assets that do not exceed $10 million;
+(3) the company has filed at least three annual reports and has total assets that do not exceed $10 million;

-(5) the issuer liquidates or dissolves in accordance with state law.
+(5) the company liquidates or dissolves in accordance with state law.

 Ongoing Relationship Between an issuer and Mr. Crowd